 Open Access image.
 Photo credit: National Gallery of Art, Washington

 My next favourite painting conceals nothing about its subject and is an unusual and surprisingly vulnerable portrait, particularly of a male sitter.
-It’s also by another Rembrandt: the twenty-three year old American painter Rembrandt Peale who painted his seventeen year old brother Rubens in 1801 sitting at a table with his prize geranium, which was reportedly the first to be grown in the New World.
-Rubens Peale was a shy young man and an ardent botanist, and the portrait is sometimes said to be like a ‘double’ portrait in that the geranium he is virtually caressing is nearly eclipsing the gangly teenager who grew it.
-Despite its leaves wilting a little in the warm studio it stands so strong and tall that it’s as if it is trying to edge Rubens out of the picture space to take all the limelight for itself.
+It’s by another Rembrandt: the twenty-three year old American painter Rembrandt Peale who painted his seventeen year old brother Rubens in 1801 sitting at a table with his prize geranium, which was reportedly the first to be grown in the New World.
+Rubens Peale was a shy young man and an ardent botanist, and the painting is sometimes said to be like a ‘double’ portrait in that the geranium he is virtually caressing is nearly eclipsing the gangly teenager who grew it.
+Despite the plant’s leaves wilting a little in the warm studio, it stands so strong and tall it’s as if it is trying to edge Rubens out of the picture space to take all the limelight for itself.

 Rubens and Rembrandt were sons of the painter, inventor and naturalist Charles Willson Peale who named all of his ten children after famous artists and scientists.
-Rubens was sickly child and had been kept out of the sun, banned from playing with other children and made to wear a paper mask.
-He was extremely short sighted to the point where he struggled to learn to read at al,l before acquiring a pair of spectacles.
-Glasses of the late 18th venture were so heavy and uncomfortable that people only wore them if they literally could see nothing about them.
+Rubens was sickly child and had been kept out of the sun, banned from playing with other children and made to wear a paper mask when out of doors.
+He was extremely short sighted to the point where he struggled to learn to read at all before acquiring a pair of spectacles.
+Glasses of the late 18th venture were so heavy and uncomfortable that people only wore them if they were extremely short sighted.

-What makes the portrait so uncommon is the way that Rubens fails to meet the viewer’s gaze.
-He looks downwards rather than struggle to see the brother who was just in front of him and is using his hands to feel for the moistness of the soil in the flower pot.
-Originally he was painted just with the spectacles that are grasped in his left hand, but after the portrait was completed it was felt that he didn’t look enough like himself without his glasses and so Rembrandt added the pair on his face too and left the pair in the hand for fear of ruining the painting.
-At a time when male portraits always emphasized the physical strength and robustness of their subject, the painting is unusual in the way that the downcast gaze and the dark shadows and pools of light created by the spectacles draw attention to Ruben’s impediment.
-However the boys’ father Charles Willson Peale had actually invented new forms of the eyeglass, and so their inclusion was also a nod to this achievements.
+What makes the portrait so unique is the way that Rubens fails to meet the viewer’s gaze and instead he looks downwards, using his sense of touch to check the moistness of the soil in the flower pot.
+Originally he was painted just with the spectacles that are grasped in his left hand, but after the portrait was completed it was felt that he didn’t look enough like himself without his glasses on and so Rembrandt added the pair on his face but left the original pair for fear of ruining the painting by painting them out.
+At a time when male portraits always emphasised the physical strength and robustness of their subject, the painting is unusual in the way that the downcast eyes and the dark shadows and pools of light created by the spectacles draw attention to Ruben’s impediment.
+However the boys’ father Charles Willson Peale had actually invented new forms of eye glasses, and so their inclusion was also a nod to this achievement.

-Rubens and his geranium take up almost all of the picture space as if we are sitting at the table with them, with no indication of setting or social status.
-The portrait feels like the kind of poignantly naturalistic study that could only be made by an artist of one of his own relatives, whose character he of course knew in great detail.
-Without being overworked his face and the plant are well painted and very detailed, communicating both Rubens’ un-confident manner but also his botanical knowledge and his horticultural triumph, the geranium.
-Unusually sensitive and revealing, the portrait has always struck a chord with modern audiences and achieved a record price for an American work of art when the National Gallery of Art in Washington acquired it in 1985, although sadly for some reason it’s not currently out on view there.
+Rubens and his geranium take up almost all of the picture space, just as if we are sitting right at the table with them.
+There is none of the usual dressing or drapery, nothing to indicate the setting or the social status of the subject.
+The portrait feels like the kind of poignantly naturalistic and observant study that could only be made by an artist of one of his own relatives.
+The face and the plant are well painted and very detailed without being overworked, communicating both Rubens’ un-confident manner but also his botanical knowledge and his horticultural triumph.
+This revealing painting has always struck a chord with modern audiences and it achieved a record price for an American work of art when the National Gallery of Art in Washington acquired it in 1985, although sadly it’s not currently out on view there.

 Photo credit: The Royal Collection ©2009 Her Majesty Queen Elizabeth II

-I really could have picked any of Hans Holbein’s drawings for my list of favourite portraits, they are all so good.
-However I’ve always liked this very expressive sketch of John Russell, the Earl of Bedford which was labelled as ‘I Russell Ld Privy Seale…..with one Eye’.
+I really could have picked any one of Hans Holbein’s drawings because they are all so good.
+However I’ve always liked this very expressive and dignified drawing of John Russell, the Earl of Bedford which is labelled ‘I Russell Ld Privy Seale…..with one Eye’.
 The drawing was a preparatory work made in coloured chalks and heightened with a little white paint.
-Holbein made a careful drawing from life of all of his subjects, and used this as the basis of the final painted oil portrait.
-This drawing is sketchier than many of his studies and shows how brilliantly Holbein could capture someone’s appearance and bearing even with a fast and loose drawing.
+Holbein made a careful drawing from life of all of his subjects, to use as the basis of the final painted oil portrait.
+The drawing of John Russell is looser than many of his studies and shows how brilliantly Holbein could capture someone’s appearance and bearing even with a brief sketch.
 It is included in a large collection of eighty portrait drawings held by the Royal Collection which are now displayed at Buckingham Palace, and are really worth the price of the ticket by themselves.